 Why does the type matter so much?
 Because the Epley maneuver is highly effective for BPPV and irrelevant for Menière's.
 A low-sodium diet is a first-line recommendation for Menière's and has no established role in BPPV.
 Vestibular rehabilitation is essential for neuritis and unhelpful for untreated BPPV.
 Getting the diagnosis right — ideally from an ENT specialist, neurologist, or trained vestibular physiotherapist — is the foundation of all effective treatment.

-If you have been diagnosed with BPPV, the Epley canalith repositioning maneuver is not just a natural remedy — it is the primary treatment, recommended as first-line by multiple international clinical guidelines.
+Start My Free 6-Day Trial →If you have been diagnosed with BPPV, the Epley canalith repositioning maneuver is not just a natural remedy — it is the primary treatment, recommended as first-line by multiple international clinical guidelines.
 It works by guiding the displaced otoconia crystals out of the semicircular canal and back into the utricle where they can be safely reabsorbed.
 No medication, supplement, or dietary change accomplishes this.
 The maneuver does.

 Efficacy data is compelling: a Cochrane review found the Epley maneuver resolves BPPV in approximately 80–90% of patients within one to three sessions.
 The effect is often immediate.